Article updated, November 2023.

 Yeah, you get the picture.

-You can use a plugin like RankMath to make sure you’re not targeting the same keywords each time.
+You can use a plugin like RankMath to make sure you’re not targeting the same keywords each time you create a new page.

 That just means your website will become more relevant to those seeking info based on your industry.